UPDATED BY FRANZISKA SPRITZLER, RD, CDE, on May 7, 2024

 • Egg salad

-• Mascarpone cheese mixed with a little erythritol
+• Mascarpone cheese (mixed with a little allulose or erythritol, if desired)

 • Nori

-• Nuts (macadamia nuts, almonds, pecans, brazil nuts)
+• Nuts (macadamia nuts, almonds, pecans, hazelnuts, walnuts)

 • Nut butter (including peanut butter, in moderation)